Why Study Nursing at LAU?

 Clinical learning experiences

 “Practicum” and “clinical” courses refer to the learning experiences for nursing students that occur in hospitals and other health care agencies.
-The main clinical site for ARCSON is the Lebanese American University Medical Center - Rizk Hospital in Beirut.
+The main clinical sites for ARCSON are the Lebanese American University Medical Center - Rizk Hospital in Beirut and the Lebanese American University Medical Center - St. John’s Hospital in Jounieh.
 Other hospitals, community health agencies and NGOs in the Byblos and Beirut areas may be used for clinical and observational experiences.
 Using both hospital and community clinical sites helps ensure that students interact with various patient populations, examine differences and similarities in health care settings, and are exposed to a wide variety of nursing and health care providers.
 Learn more about our school’s clinical affiliates.

 Interprofessional Education (IPE)

 Professional registered nurses work as members of interdisciplinary health care teams.
 Yet, most nursing programs do not provide learning experiences related to interdisciplinary teamwork.
-At LAU, nursing students will study with students enrolled in medicine, nutrition, pharmacy and social work — in classroom, laboratory and clinical settings.
+At LAU, nursing students will study with students enrolled in medicine, nutrition and pharmacy in classroom, laboratory and clinical settings.
 Students who graduate from LAU’s B.S.N. program will feel confident functioning as an equal partner of the health care team and be ready to collaboratively plan, deliver and evaluate patient care.
 Browse the IPE website for more information.

 Cooperative education experiences

-Cooperative education (co-op) is work-based learning in which students alternate periods of classroom study with planned, career-related work experiences.
-While on co-op, students are normally supervised, evaluated and compensated by the employing business.
+Cooperative education (co-op) is work-based learning in which students’ alternate periods of classroom study with planned, career-related work experiences.
 The nursing curriculum at LAU includes two required cooperative learning experiences: NUR230 Nursing Cooperative Experience I, and NUR330 Nursing Cooperative Experience II.
 Through these summer experiences, students will learn and grow professionally and personally.
 Co-ops complement, rather than replace or duplicate, the learning that occurs in clinical coursework.
+While on co-op, students are normally supervised and evaluated by the hospital’s practical nurse (co-op I) or registered nurse (co-op II).
+Students’ overall performance is overseen by LAU faculty.
 Read more about the co-op experiences at our school.

 Blended and web-enhanced courses

 The School of Nursing faculty uses the Blackboard™ learning system as an adjunct to courses.
 Materials including course syllabi, class announcements, handouts, and other resources are made available to students on Blackboard.
 Faculty and students can also use Blackboard to more easily communicate with each other.
-Nursing courses offered in summer terms will be “blended” or “web-enhanced” courses.
+Some of the nursing courses offered in summer terms are “blended” or “web-enhanced” courses.
 This means that some of the content will be offered in the traditional classroom setting and the remaining will be offered over the internet.

 A special LAU scholarship fund has been created for the nursing program.
 All students who complete an LAU financial aid application will receive a Nursing Program Grant.
 The amount of the scholarship will vary depending on the other scholarship and financial assistance that you qualify for.
 The total amount of your Nursing Program Grant plus other scholarships and financial aid may cover as much as 100% of your tuition.
 The Nursing Program Grant apply for all three years of the B.S.N. program.
 Learn more about financial aid options at our school.